Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 How can I measure progress while practicing inner child journal prompts?

 Keep tabs on modifications in the behavioral, emotional, and cognitive areas.
 Use heart rate or sleep data from sensors, weekly mood assessments, and the severity of your reactions to triggers.
 Monthly journal tone review: replace self-criticism with affirmations of compassion.
-Compare the frequency of procrastination, migraine, and disagreement.
+Compare the frequencies of procrastination, migraines, and disagreements.
 Objective measurements encourage sustained participation over the course of the weeks and validate improvement.

 How do I start inner child journaling when it feels overwhelming?